How to Keep Your Employees Engaged

 Recognition is a simple gesture that many managers often forget, but it is one of the most vital aspects to keep employees engaged.
 40% of employees claim that their company does not prioritize employee recognition.
 Imagine working for a boss that never said thank you!
 It would be discouraging to say the least.

 Implementing a reward system can be a powerful motivator for employees.
 While some companies may not be able to afford a structured reward/recognition program, not all rewards need to be a bonus or increase in pay.
 A simple act of appreciation for hard work can go a long way.
 Most employees would be happy with a simple thank you or good job from their boss.
-Overall, organizations need to start prioritizing appreciating their employee's hard work in order to keep them engaged to continuously produce good work.
+Having a robust performance management solution that allows managers to document feedback and give recognition can keep employees engaged so they can continuously produce good work.

 4) Continuously provide feedback